 Wiredelta’s collaboration with GAME Academy has been an amazing journey.
 Throughout this project, we have pushed the limits of our knowledge and skills in ways we couldn’t even imagine.
 In the end, we proved once more that no matter our experience, the learning curve is never over.

-During this project, our incredible team of developers have reshaped and redefined WordPress and its features.
+During this project, our incredible team of developers has reshaped and redefined WordPress and its features.
 The practice planner and the box are probably the best examples where drills replace products, and printable practices replace order confirmations.

 All in all, we are confident that the solution built by the Wiredelta and GAME teams is definitely a step forward.
 Moreover, we are sure that with the GAME academy web and mobile applications, no Playmaker shall ever feel alone.